-The clock is ticking on the restoration of the Cortés Palace in Cuernavaca, Morelos, Mexico, severely damaged in a devastating earthquake on September 19, 2017.
+The Cortés Palace in Cuernavaca, Morelos, Mexico was damaged severely in a devastating earthquake on September 19, 2017.
 The 7.1 Richter-scale quake damaged thousands of buildings in the State of Morelos including scores of convents and other historical sites.
-Reconstruction of historic buildings is the job of the Instituto Nacional de Antropología e Historia (INAH).
+Reconstruction of historic buildings is the job of the Instituto Nacional de Antropología e Historia (INAH) and its budget has never been a government priority.
+It took almost six years for reconstruction and artistic restoration of the palace.
+It finally reopened to the public in April 2023 with some areas still awaiting restoration.
+Formerly called the Museo Cuauhnahuac, it has been rechristened as the Museo Regional de los Pueblos de Morelos.

 The original appropriation of funds turned out to be inadequate to the task at the Cortés Palace as the structural damage had been underestimated.
 As work progressed and rubble was removed, ancient features of the palace were revealed.
 Various projects over more than three centuries had covered over unappreciated murals and architectural features.
 Scraping pealing walls revealed beautiful art works and decorations worth restoring, and more artists had to be recruited.

-Perhaps as a response to public impatience, INAH officials have decided to publicize their restoration efforts.
-INAH director Victor Hugo Valencia Valera expects a complete reopening by the end of 2022; meanwhile parts of the restored palace will reopen soon.
-The first act was the ceremonial unveiling of the restored tower, celebrated on site June 29, 2022.
+Perhaps as a response to public impatience, INAH officials led by Director Victor Hugo Valencia Valera precided over the ceremonial unveiling of the restored tower on June 29, 2022.
 The tower was not part of the original palace but added in 1910 as part of President Porfirio Diaz’s public works to celebrate the centenary of Mexican Independence.

 The tower, or torreón as it is called in Spanish, was so heavily damaged that it threatened to collapse with potential human and structural harm.
 It was dismantled completely and a new structure built on its base, using a much lighter wooden frame that reduced the original weight of 44 tons to just 2.54 tons.
 The new tower was unveiled June 29, 2022, including the early-16th century clock donated by Charles V of Spain, originally on the Cathedral façade, the oldest clock in the hemisphere.